-Davy defies Rachel's orders and plays in a baseball game.
-Rachel learns about Davy's deception when she catches Dora doing Davy's chores (Dora is actually attempting to hypnotize a chicken with her finger).
-Infuriated, Rachel storms toward the schoolhouse ready to take it to Davy.
+Davey defies Rachel's orders and plays in a baseball game.
+Rachel learns about Davey's deception when she catches Dora doing Davey's chores (Dora is actually attempting to hypnotize a chicken with her finger).
+Infuriated, Rachel storms toward the schoolhouse ready to take it to Davey.

-When Davy hits a home run however; Rachel begins to cheer and encourages him to run for home in a really great scene.
-After the game, Davy begins to horseplay on top of a roof, which causes Rachel to collapse.
+When Davey hits a home run however; Rachel begins to cheer and encourages him to run for home in a really great scene.
+After the game, Davey begins to horseplay on top of a roof, which causes Rachel to collapse.

 Doctor Snow diagnosis Rachel with having suffered a stroke.
 With no feeling on her right side and her speech impaired, Rachel's son, Robert Lynde, intends to take her to Saskatoon and take care of her.
 When Robert arrives, he informs Hetty that he will not take the Keith children.